Amalaga19/Project-Helios/README.md

 yarn dev
 ```

-These commands start the Next.js development server, which is accesible at http://localhost:3000.
+These commands start the Next.js development server, which is accessible at http://localhost:3000.
 The development server supports hot reloading,
-so any changes you make will be reflected inmediately.
+so any changes you make will be reflected immediately.

 ### Building for Production

-To build the frontend for produciton deployment, run:
+To build the front for production deployment, run the following:

 ```
 npm run build
 # or
 yarn build
 ```
-These commands create an optimzied production build in the .next folder.
-To start the server use:
+These commands create an optimized production build in the .next folder.
+To start the server use the following:

 ```
 npm start